 Create a Macro Button in MS Excel 2016 to Filter Data

-The purpose of this article is to show a medium skilled MS Excel 2016 user how to add a button to an Excel spreadsheet with a macro attached to it.
+The purpose of this tutorial is to show a medium skilled MS Excel 2016 user how to add a button to an Excel spreadsheet with a macro attached to it.
 Recording a macro that is assigned to a button is an easy way to repeat a repetitive task.
 Filtering records in a data set is the task that will be eased.
 Keep in mind that you are not restricted.
 There are possibly hundreds of types of tasks that you can automate to help maximize efficiency in your document.

 Add Developer Tab If Necessary